Justiceburg, Texas: History

 Justiceburg is located around the site of a town originally known as LeForrest (variously spelled Le Forest) and had a post office of that name from 1902 until 1905.

 In 1910, a rancher named Jefferson Davis Justice then bought the land, and granted the Atchison, Topeka and Santa Fe Railroad right of way.
 LeForrest became Justiceburg in honor of this development; the railroad was then completed in 1911.

 Justiceburg has remained a small village throughout its history, with the population fluctuating between 25 and 76; in the 1980s, many of these residents were reportedly descendants of Jefferson Davis Justice.
 At one time, many thought the town of Justiceburg would become a regional hub for commerce.
 While this never materialized, some still maintain this vision that someday Justiceburg will become the next boomtown, including local folk-hero meteorologist John Robison from Lubbock TV station KCBD.

 The town once had a functioning schoolhouse and railroad depot; these have since been abandoned, as have several homes.
 The area of town to the east of U.S. Route 84 contains the town's church; the area to the west has most of the buildings, inhabited or otherwise.

 Justiceburg has been featured in the book "More Ghost Towns of Texas" by T. Lindsay Baker.
-The dereliction of many of the buildings gives Justiceburg a ghost town feel, despite the fact that some still live there.
+The dereliction of many of the buildings gives Justiceburg a ghost town feel, even though some still live there.